 It has become quite streamlined at this point, and we can go from purchasing a print to having it sold on our site in as little as two weeks.

 Bonus Content: New Product Launch Strategy [Expert Tips + Examples]

 7. What is your most effective way of driving traffic to your store?

-For Facebook and Instagram, we run retargeting and direct product campaigns and then use Adroll for web retargeting.
+For Facebook and Instagram campaigns, we run retargeting and direct product ads and then use Adroll for web retargeting.
 The majority of my traffic is driven by social media ads.
 It used to be primarily Facebook, but now it’s 50/50 Facebook and Instagram.
-We spend around $60-70K per month on Facebook ads and they have been working super, super well for us compared to other advertising platforms.
+We spend around $60-70K per month on Facebook ads, and they have been working super, super well for us compared to other advertising platforms.
 So we stick with what works for us.

 I want to show my customers high-end imagery for our products in our ads, so they know the quality they are buying, and social ads enable us to do that.
 We hire professional photographers for product shoots and do photoshoots about once a month, which include white-background product shots and lifestyle photography outside in yoga studios and gyms.